SSAB: Sweden

 The production is located at Luleå, Borlänge, Oxelösund and Finspång.
 SSAB is the largest steel sheet manufacturer in Scandinavia, with its blast furnace, coking plant, and steelworks located in Luleå and its rolling mills and coating plants in Borlänge—the initial product is sent from one location to the other via train.
 The division also has a coil coating line, lamination line, and special steels production.
 SSAB Special Steels in Oxelösund is the only steelworks in Sweden to have its entire vertical production base in one place, from raw material handling to its rolling plates.
 Ninety percent of its production is exported, with its chief export partner being Germany.
 SSAB produces nearly all of the steel plates created in Sweden.
-The company also has operations in China.